dmhenaopa/holberton-system_engineering-devops/README.md

 ## :rocket: System engineering & DevOps - Bash

-Some basic scripts to use in shell
+In this repository we have some basic scripts to use in shell.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0OTk0NDM3OV19
+eyJoaXN0b3J5IjpbMTgzNTE5ODk1OF19
 -->